 Volunteer work can also contribute towards qualifying for the Phoenix Award.

-The USQ Career Mentoring Programs are designed to connect you (the mentee) with an experienced industry professional (the mentor) in order to build your employability skills and prepare you for the transition from university to employment.
+The USQ Career Mentoring Program is designed to connect you (the mentee) with an experienced industry professional (the mentor) in order to build your employability skills and prepare you for the transition from university to employment.

 By increasing the number of people you know, you'll increase the number of opportunities you can explore.
 It's really that simple.
 Of course, the more people you know in your industry, the better for job opportunities.

 USQ Careers and Employability run numerous events (in person and online) to allow students the chance to network with employers.
 Networking events can be intimidating, but we’re here to offer supporting preparing for and making the most of these events.